It may sound counterintuitive at first, but cutting (or pruning) your tree helps it in so many ways.

 Plus, think about this.
 A mature sweetgum tree can grow up to 75 feet tall and weigh 5,200 pounds.
 When healthy, that tree continues to save you money and deliver beauty.

-When unhealthy and neglected, that same tree could do tremendous damage to your home in a nasty storm–especially because it weighs nearly twice as much as a Honda Civic.
+When unhealthy and neglected, that same tree could do tremendous damage to your home in a nasty storm–especially because it weighs nearly twice as much as a small car.
 In fact, the National Storm Damage Center estimates that in severe weather damaged or downed trees account for more than $1 billion in property damage in the U.S. each year.

 The more you invest in your tree’s long-term health, the less likely it will do damage in a storm.